gilbruno/InRealArt_SmartContractsClient/README.md

 # Env variables

-3 env variables are required :
+3 env variables are required and must be placed in a _.env_ file at project root :

  - PRIVATE_KEY : the private of the account that deploy the smart contract
  - ARTIST_NFT_ADDRESS : the address of the Artist Smart Contract